 Usually, as it relates to our business, we are very open to, and accepting of, change but some change can be tougher than others.
 I remember when I was working for a great organization and within about six months we’d realigned Districts and Regions five times.
 Yes – five times in six months.
 And not small realignments but sometimes you would end up with a completely new set of stores and a team you knew nothing about and who knew even less about you.
 It was a challenging time for everyone but I learned quite a lot about connecting with a newly inherited team.

-I am getting ready to start a project with a new company.
-I am very excited and very much looking forward to the opportunity to work with some new people.
-I, however, don’t know anything about the team I am taking on – so it has me particularly sensitive to their probable concern and nerves around a new leader and the significant change that typically comes with a leadership transition.
+Each time I get ready to begin a project with a new company, I am very excited and very much looking forward to the opportunity to work with some new people.
+I, however, don’t know anything about the team I am taking on – so I am particularly sensitive to their probable concern and nerves around a new personality and the significant change that typically comes with a leadership perspective.

 New leadership sets off a lot of different anxieties in all levels of team members.